Opinion: It’s tragic this World Cup will only be remembered for one thing

 Even after a statement from Hermoso and her union Futpro calling for measures against Rubiales, he flat-out refused to acknowledge his error.

-During a chaotic press conference this morning, Rubiales also found himself having to apologise to the entire Spanish royal family, who were sitting near him in the presidential box as he felt a similarly spontaneous – and equally inexplicable – urge to grab his own crotch in celebration at his country’s team winning the Women’s World Cup.
+During a chaotic press conference this morning, Rubiales also found himself having to apologise to the entire Spanish royal family, who were sitting near him in the presidential box as he felt a similarly spontaneous – and equally inexplicable – urge to grab his own crotch in celebration of his country winning the Fifa Women’s World Cup.

 In the face of mounting pressure to step down from his role, Rubiales shouted at reporters, “I am not going to resign” a total of four times.
 He went on to describe a “witch hunt” of “false feminism”, taking a very defensive, unapologetic position on the incident.

-What is far more clear is what he means by using the word “witch hunt”.
-Rubiales is effectively saying he feels his views are being construed as unorthodox by the majority of society and believes he is being persecuted for holding those views.
+What is far more clear is what he means by using the phrase “witch hunt”.
+Rubiales is in effect saying he feels his views are being construed as unorthodox by the majority of society and believes he is being persecuted for holding those views.

 The thing is, he’s right.
 In a sense.
 In asserting what I can only describe as his misogynist views (though he’s denied this) and anti-feminist reaction to this whole situation, he is very much in the social minority.